nickmontfort/generative_unfoldings/website/works/thisIndignantPage/readme.md

-# This Indignant Page, 2021
+# This Indignant Page: Politics of the Paratextual, 2021
 ## by Karen ann Donnachie & Andy Simionato